Answering Questions from an Insurance Company After a Car Accident

 If you do decide to speak with the insurance company, be cautious.
 The insurance company’s goal is to minimize the value of your claim.
 The adjuster is not trying to protect you or give you a settlement that is fair.
 He or she is likely trying to get information to use against you.

-- Do not comment on your injuries.
-Avoid saying you are “fine.”
-You may not know the full extent of your injuries, so simply inform the adjuster that you are receiving medical treatment or that your lawyer will provide updates as necessary.
+- Avoid commenting on your injuries: Inform the adjuster that you are receiving medical treatment, or that your attorney will provide updates as needed.

-- Write down the adjuster’s name and information.
-You may need this information later.
+- Write down the adjuster's name and information for future reference.

-- Do not guess answers.
-If you do not know the answer to something, it is fine to say so.
+- Do not guess answers: If you do not know the answer to a question, simply say so.

-- Write notes during the conversation to keep track of the questions and answers you provide.
+- Take notes during the conversation: Keep track of the questions and answers you provide.

-Ways Insurers May Try to Devalue Your Claim
+Tactics Insurers May Use to Devalue Your Claim

 Insurance adjusters may use various tactics to try to devalue your claim, such as: